-Stolen Yorkie found in Iowa is reunited with Louisiana owner
+Stolen Yorkie found in Iowa reunited with La. owner

 Kenner, La. — With smiles, tears of joy and lots of licking, a Yorkshire terrier picked up as a stray in Iowa was reunited Wednesday with the 14-year-old girl from whom he was stolen in 2012.